 Snake charming is the practice of appearing to hypnotize a snake (often a cobra) by playing and waving around an instrument called a pungi.
 A typical performance may also include handling the snakes or performing other seemingly dangerous acts, as well as other street performance staples, like juggling and sleight of hand.
-The practice was historically the profession of some tribesmen in India well into the 20th century but snake charming declined rapidly after the government banned the practice in 1972.
-Snake-charmer performances still happen in other Asian nations such as Pakistan, Bangladesh, Sri Lanka, Thailand and Malaysia.
-The tradition is also practiced in North African countries of Egypt, Morocco, and Tunisia.
+Snake charming is a traditional performance practice associated with several regions, including ancient Egypt, North Africa, the Middle East, and South Asia.
+In ancient Egypt, serpents held symbolic and ritual significance in religious and magical contexts.
+Musical instruments such as the Ney (~c.
+3000 BCE) and the Mizmar (~Antiquity / Medieval period) are part of long-standing musical traditions in the Middle East and North Africa.
+In South Asia, the practice has also b...

 Main article image